chrislarson1/examples/nuodb/README.md

 ## NuoDB Helm Chart Installation

-Before running the experiment, add the NuoDB helm repositories to your local helm client:
+Before running the experiment, add the NuoDB helm repository to your local helm client:

 `$ helm repo add nuodb https://storage.googleapis.com/nuodb-charts`

-`$ helm repo add nuodb-incubator https://nuodb-charts-incubator.storage.googleapis.com/`

 The NuoDB stack has four charts that need to be installed into your cluster.
 You can follow these [instructons](https://github.com/nuodb/nuodb-helm-charts/blob/master/stable/README.md), or simply run the following